 Community Learning Research Fellows collaborate with Hartford-area community partners and Trinity faculty sponsors on research or creative projects.
 Community partners may include non-profit organizations, neighborhood advocacy groups, government agencies, or educational institutions.
 Students may work solo or in a small team on these semester- or year-long projects, which must be connected to a credit-bearing activity (an independent study, internship, community-learning course, or senior thesis/project), supervised by the faculty sponsor during the fall semester.

 During the fall, Research Fellows participate in the Community Learning Research Colloquium (CLIC 400 with Professor Laura Holt) on Fridays 12-12:50pm for an additional 0.5 credit, attend monthly Common Hour events, and publicly present their projects in December.
-Fellows receive a $250 expense grant per project to support their work, and faculty sponsors receive one $1,000 expense grant or stipend for participating and supervising student work.
+Fellows receive a $250 expense grant per project to support their work, and faculty sponsors receive a $1,000 expense grant or stipend per project for participating and supervising student work.

 Apply before 2nd deadline: Thursday May 3rd, 2018 at 4pm